felipesilvati/getyourguide-tech-challenge/README.md

 - [x] Endpoint to get suppliers
 - [x] Endpoint to get activities with suppliers combined
 - [x] Decide on REST vs. GraphQL for API
-- [ ] Implement filtering logic (server-side or client-side, based on decision)
+- [ ] Add pagination for the list of activities
 - [ ] Add a Dockerfile for the backend
-- [ ] Add caching mechanism (optional, based on performance needs)

 #### Frontend Development
 - [x] Init React Frontend
 - [x] Create a storybook for the main UI components
 - [x] Create UI showing list of activities
 - [x] Add a search bar to filter activities (ensure alignment with backend filtering logic decision)
-- [ ] Add a sorting feature for activities
 - [ ] Implement UI to display activity details (title, price with currency, rating, special offer status, supplier name, and location)
 - [ ] Add a Dockerfile for the frontend